Vinegar is an awesome cleaner. It doesn’t smell the greatest but it’s nothing a little essential oil can’t fix.

-I normally love to use Bona for my hardwood flooring, but when I’m all out and in dire need of a cleaner, I turn to good old vinegar and water.
+I normally love to use Bana for your hardwood flooring, but when I’m all out and in dare need of a cleaner, I turn to good old vinegar and water.
 Create a 50/50 solution of water and vinegar and wash your floors as normal.

-*Hot tip: I like to wash my floors with a fluffy mop first and then go over it again with a dry flat mop to dry excess solution off the floors.
+*Hot tip: I like to wash your floors with a fluffy mop first and then go over it again with a dry flat mop to dry excess solution off the floors.

 Clean and disinfect your kitchen sink with water and vinegar.
-Do this nightly and never have a buildup of rust and grime in your sink again.
+Do this nightly and never have a buildup of dust and grime in your sink again.

 If you’re dying any sort of fabric, add a cup of vinegar to the water during the last rinse.